 Syed has been pioneering the iMAS technique in the UK, using micro access techniques developed by Dr Robert Masson at Neurospine Institute, Orlando, USA (a Federally accredited Centre of Excellence).

 Syed believes that the best outcomes for patients can only be achieved when decisions are carefully considered and works within the framework of a multidisciplinary team.
-He is the Clinical Effectiveness Lead for Orthopaedics at the Royal London and is actively involved in teaching other doctors, nurses and allied health professionals.
+He constantly takes lead roles in service development.
+As well as being a past Clinical Lead for Spinal Surgery at Barts Health NHS Trusthe was Clinical Effectiveness Lead for Orthopaedics at the Royal London.
+He is actively involved in teaching other doctors, nurses and allied health professionals.

-Syed is an Honorary Senior Lecturer at Queen Mary University of London.
-He both teaches and organises the spinal teaching programme for postgraduates studying trauma and orthopaedics.
+Syed is an Honorary Senior Lecturer at Queen Mary University of London and Module Lead for Spinal Trauma, both teaching and organising the spinal teaching programme for postgraduates studying trauma and orthopaedics.

 Syed has published widely in a number of peer-reviewed medical journals and is actively involved in research into spinal surgery.
+He is also a reviewer for submissions relating to spinal surgery for various academic journals.
 He has presented at national and international conferences.